tus/tusd/docs/_getting-started/configuration.md

 ### Disable upload termination

-The [tus termination extensions](https://tus.io/protocols/resumable-upload#termination) allows clients to terminate uploads (complete or incomplete) they are no longer interested in.
-In this case, the associated files in the storage backend will be removed.
+The [tus termination extension](https://tus.io/protocols/resumable-upload#termination) allows clients to terminate uploads (complete or incomplete) in which they are no longer interested.
+In this case, the associated files in the storage backend will be removed and the upload cannot be used anymore.
 If you don't want to allow users to delete uploads, use the `-disable-termination` flag to disable this extension:

 ```bash
 $ tusd -disable-termination